-How many times have I heard friends with cats tell me the cat has brought them home a gift?
-Not flowers either; usually it is a baby bird, a small mouse or even a rat.
+Did your cat bring home a little gift?
+Likely it was not flowers; usually it is a baby bird, a small mouse or even a rat.
 Guess what?
 Your cat really thinks he is bringing you a gift.
-It may sound crazy, but it is true.
-If you have ever seen a nature show that features tigers, cheetahs or lions, you will see that the mother "cat" will bring back part of the kill to her cubs so they have nourishment.
+If you have ever seen a nature show that features tigers, cheetahs or lions, you will see that the mother cat will bring back part of the kill to her cubs so they have nourishment.

 How to Handle the Situation

-The proper way to handle the situation is to try and remain calm.
-Try not to make a horrified face because cats can read body language too.
+Try to remain calm and not make a horrified face because cats can read body language.
 Thank your feline friend for the gift, and if he will let you, dispose of it.
 If the cat won't let you dispose of his gift, try to get him to take it outside.
-I will tell you now that if the cat doesn't want to give it up, there is very little you can do to persuade him otherwise.

-One method that many of my friends have found successful is to offer the cat an alternative.
-Try to offer him a special toy, catnip or a treat.
+If the cat won't drop her prey, you can offer her an alternative.
+Try a special toy, catnip or a treat.
 If there is another person around, you can try to distract the cat with the alternative gift, and have the other person remove Kitty's hunting prize while the cat is not looking.
-When disposing of the mouse, or whatever he has brought you, don't bury it, because your cat will just dig it up again.
+When disposing of the mouse, or whatever she has brought you, don't bury it, because your cat will just dig it up again.
 Try to dispose of it in an outside garbage can with a tight fitting lid.